World War II in Yugoslav Macedonia: Macedonian partisans

 Macedonian partisans marching through liberated Kumanovo on November 11.

-Entry of the 42nd Macedonian Division into Skopje on November 14.

 After the German retreat, forced by the Soviet-Bulgarian offensive in Serbia, North Macedonia and Kosovo in the autumn of 1944, the conscription increased significantly.
 In October 1944 more new brigades were formed.
 By the end of October 1944 in Vardar Macedonia there were 21 Macedonian, one Kosovar, one Albanian, and the 1st Aegean Macedonian brigade (composed of 1500 armed former Slavic-Macedonian National Liberation Front (SNOF) members that crossed the border into Vardar Macedonia after ELAS ordered the dissolution of their unit).
 The 1st Macedonian Cavalry Brigade and the 1st Macedonian Automobile Brigade were formed using captured equipment, arms, vehicles, and horses.
 From August until the beginning of November three Engineering Brigades were formed which started repairing the roads.
 The new brigades were grouped in six new divisions, which made the total force of the People's Liberation Army of Macedonia three Corps composed of seven divisions, consisting of some 66,000 Macedonian Partisans.
 By mid-November 1944 the Germans were completely dislodged from Macedonia, and organs of "People's Authority" were established.
 After the liberation of Macedonia the XV Macedonian corps were sent on the Syrmian Front with a personnel of 25,000 fighters and officers of which around 1,674 died, 3,400 were wounded and 378 went missing.

 XV Macedonian corps on the way to Syrmian Front in January 1945.
 The letters on the truck say: "For Berlin".

 Chronological composition by the number of the members of NOVM was as follows: